mtth/azkaban/README.rst

 ----------

 We first create a configuration file for our project.
-Let's call it :code:`jobs.py`, although any name would work.
+Let's call it :code:`jobs.py`, the default file name the command line tool will look for.
 Here's a simple example of how we could define a project with a single job and static file:

 .. code:: python